2017 (on a date yet to be determined)

 - Asset management, maintenance and remaining life of HV and EHV cables

-On request, Energy Academy can also provide an in-house training course in English or Dutch (content, location and duration of the course can be adapted to the client’s wishes).
+On request, Energy can also provide an in-house training course in English or Dutch (content, location and duration of the course can be adapted to the client’s wishes).
 Please contact us for more information.

-- Causes of failures
+- Types of faults

 Anyone involved (or to be involved) with power cables in the course of their daily work.
 It is recommended that the participants hold at least a Bachelor of Engineering degree or have a certain foreknowledge of power cables.
 The Power cables in general course is a recommended preparation, but not a requirement.